 Reb Noson was always thankful for this encounter.
-Even though he had acquired so many merits from his Torah learning and devotion to God, he said that this life-changing meeting - as well as the patience he had showed the scribe known as "der Deutschel" (described in Pathways, Parashat Vayeira), easing his return to Torah - were a never-ending source of joy and comfort to him.
+Even though he had acquired so many merits from his Torah learning and devotion to God, he said that this life-changing meeting - as well as the patience he had showed a German-born Jew in Uman known as "der Deutschel," easing his return to Torah - were a never-ending source of joy and comfort to him.